mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Orbital traffic control is a complex business.
 Even with automated assistance, keeping large numbers of vessels moving in and out of the starport in an orderly fashion is a challenge.
-A delicate balance must be struck between optimising turnaround times for economic reasons and keeping ships safe from collision.
+A delicate balance must be struck between optimizing turnaround times for economic reasons and keeping ships safe from collision.
 Priority is given to larger ships for both of these reasons – large vessels require more time to answer the helm than little free traders and bring in a lot more money.
 Thus traffic